Reviews

 EARTH TO MOON: A MEMOIR BY MOON UNIT ZAPPA (White Rabbit Books, 2024)

-One question this book raises is why did it take Moon twenty years to decide she needed to leave her chaotic family home?
+One of many questions this book raises is why did it take so long for Moon to decide she needed to leave her chaotic family home?

 As you would expect, this is a very well written and engaging book - and well worth the wait.
 And like Nigey Lennon, Moon has opted to change some names to protect the privacy of those involved - for example, here 'Nellie Bly' becomes 'Kiwi Vicki'!